-The next example looks at the groundscatter seen on 14 December 1995 at Hankasalmi.
-This date is near the Northern winter solstice, meaning that the F region electron density will be low in the front field of view, which covers the polar cap, and sunrise will occur late in the day and be followed closely by sunset.
-The rear field of view, however, looks out over an area of higher F region electron density due to the seasonal anomaly and
+The next example looks at the groundscatter seen on 14 December 1995 at Han-583 kasalmi.
+This date is near the Northern winter solstice, meaning that the F-region 584 electron density will be low in the front field-of-view, which covers the polar cap, and 585 sunrise will occur late in the day and be followed closely by sunset.
+The rear field-of-586 view, however, looks out over an area of higher F-region electron density due to the 587 seasonal anomaly and will experience a much longer period of daylight.
+Thus, it is 588 expected that the front field-of-view will return groundscatter for a shorter period of 589 time at a further range gate (since a lower electron density allows an HF signal at a 590 given frequency to travel further than a higher electron density would) than the rear 591 field-of-view.
+592